 History of Vinayagar Chaturthi

-Ganesha is Lord Shiva and Parvati’s youngest son.
+Ganesha is Lord Shiva and Parvati’s eldest son.
 There are several legends about his birth, but two of them are the most prevalent.

 According to the first myth, Parvati formed Lord Ganesha out of dirt from her body to protect her in the absence of Shiva.
 She assigned him the responsibility of keeping an eye on her bathroom door while she took a bath.
 Meanwhile, Shiva arrived home, and Ganesha, who had no idea who Shiva was, stopped him.